There are no active watches, warnings or advisories for Chester County (Pennsylvania)

 You can register to receive all types of important messages from the Chester County Department of Emergency Services as well as your local municipality's Emergency manager.

-You choose how you want to be notified -- text, email, voice --along with the order these are attempted by the system, and you also get to choose the message content you would like to receive.
+You choose how you want to be notified -- text, email, voice -- and the order used by the system to reach you.
+You can also choose additional message content (such as weather alerts) that you would like to receive.

 For more information and to register, visit the following website: READYChesCo.org.